Everything in business has a cost, right? To run yours, you’ll be paying for:

 Understanding CAC, CLV, and the cost to serve together gives you a full picture of what’s driving customer spend how much it delivers to your business’s bottom line.

-But for the scope of this post, let’s continue diving deeper into CAC.
+But, for the purposes of this article, let’s continue diving deeper into CAC.

-Why is CAC so important for your business?
+Why is customer acquisition cost so important for your business?

-Customer acquisition cost can reflect the future success of your business in terms of your return on every investment and will matter more and more as your business grows and becomes profitable.
+Customer acquisition costs highlight your return on every investment, and that will matter more and more as your business grows and becomes profitable.

-Here are 3 reasons why CAC is so important to calculate (and reduce):
+Here are three reasons why customer acquisition cost is so important to calculate (and reduce):

 Optimizes your CLV